 The Centre is part of the Global Health Division in the Department of Foreign Affairs and Trade.
 It brings together expertise from relevant Australian government agencies and is advised by a Technical Reference Group.
 The Ambassador for Global Health leads Australia’s engagement in relevant international forums.

-With funding of $300 million from 2017-2022, the Health Security Initiative for the Indo-Pacific Region (HSI) informs evidence-based planning to help prevent avoidable epidemics, strengthened early detection capacity, and supported rapid, effective national and international outbreak responses.
+With funding of $620 million, the Partnerships for a Healthy Region initiative will support governments across the Pacific and Southeast Asia to build resilient, inclusive health systems that can respond to current and future health challenges.
+It builds on the $300 million Health Security Initiative for the Indo-Pacific Region (HSI) (2017-2022) which aimed to inform evidence-based planning to help prevent avoidable epidemics, strengthened early detection capacity, and supported rapid, effective national and international outbreak responses.

 Investments in country and regional projects in the Pacific and Southeast Asia support the strengthening of health information systems; disease surveillance and modelling; infection prevention and control, including antimicrobial resistance (AMR); vector surveillance and control; emergency operations; laboratory capacity; and workforces.
 These project investments are complemented by targeted support for the work of key multilateral organisations in our region, including the World Health Organization.